cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### What is the cold start latency of a Serverless cluster?

-When a Serverless cluster is idle, it will scale down to zero and consume no RUs.
+When a {{ site.data.products.serverless }} cluster is idle, it will scale down to zero and consume no RUs.
 When the cluster becomes active again it will begin serving requests within a fraction of a second, typically around 600 milliseconds.

+### Why is disk usage increasing despite lack of writes?

+{{ site.data.products.serverless }} clusters regularly store information about their own health and status in system tables.
+Once these tables hit their retention limit, storage will level off.
+However, the amount of stored data should be very small in relation to the overall storage limits.

 ## Security